jfilus/byteWIKI/docs/source/unboxing.rst

 Unboxing byteDEVKIT STM32MP1
 ********************

 **This guide delivers new users a brief overview of the package content and the functions of our byteDEVKIT STM32MP1.
-When opening the package of the byteDEVKIT STM32MP1 you should find the following components inside:**
+When unboxing you should find the following components:**

 .. image:: https://www.bytesatwork.io/wp-content/uploads/2020/04/unboxing_1kl.jpg
    :scale: 20%